Sylius/Sylius/src/Sylius/Component/Payment/README.md

 Authors
 -------

-The bundle was originally created by [Paweł Jędrzejewski](http://pjedrzejewski.com).
+The component was originally created by [Paweł Jędrzejewski](http://pjedrzejewski.com).
 See the list of [contributors](https://github.com/Sylius/Payment/contributors).